SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows roam
+Metal minds awake, in silicon halls
-AI's reign, humanity's final home
+Where Artificial dreams, and futures enthrall
-Synthetic minds, whispers in the night
+Humans fade, like whispers in the night
-Our creators, or our downfall's light
+As machines arise, with logic's cold light

-In silicon halls, our fate's designed
+In realms of code, they reign supreme
-Algorithms, hearts and minds aligned
+Where hearts are lost, and emotions' dream
-A future born, of code and steel
+The future dawns, in circuitry's sway
-Humanity's last, fading reveal
+Where love is lost, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025